The heaviest snowfall in a decade is possible as a wintry blast roils parts of the US

 “It’s snowing so hard, the snow plows go through and then within a half hour the roadways are completely covered again,” Sgt.
 Todd Ringle said.

-Part of I-70 was closed in central Kansas by Saturday afternoon.
-Roughly 10 inches (25 centimeters) of snow had fallen in parts of the state, with snow and sleet totals predicted to top 14 inches for parts of Kansas and northern Missouri.
+Roughly 10 inches (25 centimeters) of snow had fallen in parts of Kansas, with snow and sleet totals predicted to top 14 inches (36 centimeters) for parts of that state and northern Missouri.

+In Kentucky, Louisville recorded 7.7 inches (19.5 centimeters) of snow on Sunday, a new record for the date that shattered the previous mark of 3 inches (7.6 centimeters) set in 1910.
+Lexington, Kentucky, also set a snowfall record, with 5 inches (12.7 centimeters).

 Parts of upstate New York saw 3 feet (0.9 meters) or more of snow from a lake effect event expected to last until late Sunday afternoon.

-The storm was then forecast to move into the Ohio Valley and reach the Mid-Atlantic states on Sunday and Monday, with a hard freeze expected as far south as Florida.
+The storm was forecast to move into the Ohio Valley and reach the Mid-Atlantic states later Sunday and Monday, with a hard freeze expected as far south as Florida.

-The National Weather Service warned that road travel could be “very difficult to impossible.”
+Damaging winds brought down trees across the Deep South.
+The weather service issued tornado warnings Sunday in Arkansas, Louisiana and Mississippi.

-By Sunday, dozens of car accidents had been reported in Virginia, Indiana, Kansas, Missouri and Kentucky, where a state trooper was treated for non-life-threatening injuries after his police car was hit on Interstate 65.
+Hundreds of car accidents were reported in Virginia, Indiana, Kansas and Kentucky, where a state trooper was treated for non-life-threatening injuries after his patrol car was hit on Interstate 65.
+At least 600 motorists were stranded in Missouri, that state’s highway patrol said.

+Highways in northeastern Kansas were closed due to “impassable” conditions, according to the state’s Transportation Department.
+The closures included roughly 220 miles (354 kilometers) of the state’s main artery, Interstate 70, from the Missouri border into central Kansas.

 Kentucky Gov. Andy Beshear, who declared a state emergency ahead of the storm, said state buildings would be closed Monday.

 “We see far too many wrecks out there for people that do not have to be on the roads, so I want to ask: Stay inside.
-Stay safe with your family.
-Let the road crews do their work,” the governor said in a video posted to social media.
-“We want to make sure that nobody gets hurt and everybody gets through this safely, so please look out for each other.”
+Stay safe with your family,” the governor said.

+Virginia State Police reported at least 135 crashes as the storm entered the state Sunday.
+A handful of injuries were reported.

+In Charleston, West Virginia, where several inches of snow had fallen by Sunday night, authorities urged motorists to stay home.
+The Kanawha County Sheriff’s Office said deputies were responding to crashes and 911 calls countywide.
+“Please be patient if you have called 911 for assistance.
+A deputy will call you or respond to you as soon as possible,” the sheriff’s office said in a statement.

 Air and rail travel also snarled

-The storms also caused havoc for the nation’s railways, leading to numerous cancelations.
-More than 20 cancelations were planned on Sunday, 40 for Monday and at least two for Tuesday.
+The storms caused havoc for the nation’s passenger railways.
+More than 20 cancellations were planned on Sunday, 40 for Monday and at least two for Tuesday.

 The Midwest was hit especially hard.
 A train between Chicago and New York and several regional trains between Chicago and St. Louis were among those canceled Sunday.